-Last year, 84.5% of our shareholders approved the compensation of our named executive officers.
-Nonetheless, several improvements were made to extend the scope of our shareholder outreach.
-We reached out to more than 200 investors and conducted meetings with investors representing more than 40% of our outstanding shares.
+Last year, 96% of our shareholders approved the compensation of our named executive officers.
+We reached out to more than 200 investors and conducted meetings with investors representing more than 35% of our outstanding shares.
 In those meetings, we discussed our pay programs broadly, including aspects that were previously subject to shareholder resolutions.
-Based on shareholder discussions and recommendations, the Committee, during its annual evaluation of the Company's compensation programs and evolving market practices, made several substantive changes to our programs.
+Based on shareholder discussions and recommendations, the Committee, during its annual evaluation of the Company's compensation programs and evolving market practices, made several changes to our programs.